My Gear

 That said, my main camera setup these days is a bit of an odd one by modern standards.

-I now shoot primarily with a Sony A350 (2008) paired with the Zeiss 16–80 and Sony 55–200.
-It’s an older APS-C DSLR with a CCD sensor, and that’s exactly why I use it.
-I’m not chasing clinical sharpness or technical perfection — I want character.
-I shoot it much the same way I used to shoot my film SLRs, working deliberately and committing to the look in-camera by shooting black-and-white JPEGs only, no RAW safety net.
+I’m not chasing clinical sharpness or technical perfection — I want character and consistency.
+I shoot them much the same way I used to shoot my film SLRs, working deliberately and committing to the look in-camera by shooting black-and-white JPEGs only, no RAW safety net.
+The A700’s “Superfine” JPEG setting and better viewfinder make it a solid choice for book and print work, while the A350 still has a look I enjoy, especially in certain conditions.

 The results have a texture and tonality that feel closer to the way the landscape actually looks and feels when you’re walking through it — imperfect, weathered, and honest.
 For my kind of photography, that matters far more than specs or resolution charts.